Mallick17/AWS-CCP/README.md

 ## AWS Step Functions
 - AWS Step Functions is a serverless workflow service that lets you orchestrate distributed systems using visual workflows.
 Its a way to coordinate components of distributed applications and microservices.

+## AWS Managed Services
+- AWS Managed Services provides ongoing management of your AWS infrastructure so you can focus on your applications.
+It helps automate common activities such as change requests, monitoring, patch management, security, and backup services, and provides full-lifecycle services to provision, run, and support your infrastructure.

 ## AWS Health Dashboard
 ### AWS Service Health Dashboard
 - AWS Service Health Dashboard provides real-time information on the status of AWS services across different regions in the AWS Global Infrastructure.
 It offers a transparent view of any current operational issues with AWS services that might impact customer workloads.
 This allows customers to monitor the overall performance of the services they are using and identify any disruptions that may be affecting their applications.